Vince14Genius/IPA-Keyboard-iOS/README.md

 All items in the TODO list will be moved to Issues.

-### All keyboard extensions

-_Some of these features might not be allowed by the keyboard extension API_

-- [ ] Ability to move the cursor using the keyboard

-  * will not be able to mimic system keyboard behavior 100%; can only move cursor left and right

-- [ ] Hide the switch keyboard button on devices with edge-to-edge displays (e.g. iPhone X)

-  * now possible to implement due to the `needsInputModeSwitchKey` property

-  * will do after/during the SwiftUI migration

 ### Host app

 - [ ] Donations & Link to Donations